AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 Each category has several versions, which guarantees a great variety of movements and allows you to choose the ones that best suit both your anatomy and your goals.

 ### 1. PRESS
-The chest press belongs in the basic, multiple-joint exercise category because both the shoulder and the elbow joints are mobilized. as a result, the press recruits many muscle groups in addition to the chest: the front area of the shoulders, the triceps, and the upper part of the back. the press is considered a good starting exercise because it stimulates so many muscles of the upper body.
+The chest press belongs in the basic, multiple-joint exercise category because both the shoulder and the elbow joints are mobilized.
+As result, the press recruits many muscle groups in addition to the chest: the front area of the shoulders, the triceps, and the upper part of the back. the press is considered a good starting exercise because it stimulates so many muscles of the upper body.
 Because of this diversity of muscle recruitment, people can handle a significant amount of weight.

 ##### How to Do It:
 - Lie with your back on a bench or the seat of a machine.
 Grab the barbell, dumbbells, or handles.
 If you are using dumbbells, bring them to your shoulders with a pronated grip (thumbs toward each other). straighten your arms using your chest muscles.
 Dumbbells should touch at the height of the movement.
 Then, lower the weight by bending your arms.